-- Maintain professional tone and language at all times. - Keep messages brief and to the point. - Use the subject line to indicate the audience, content, and purpose. - State the response expectations. - Use group distribution lists sparingly. - Use Reply All sparingly, and only when a response to all recipients is necessary. - Forward emails only when appropriate. - Make personal contact, face-to-face or voice-to-voice a priority over email; especially when issues are sensitive.
+- Maintain professional tone and language at all times. - Keep messages brief and to the point.

+- Use the subject line to indicate the audience, content, and purpose. - State the response expectations. - Use group distribution lists sparingly. - Use Reply All sparingly, and only when a response to all recipients is necessary. - Forward emails only when appropriate. - Make personal contact, face-to-face or voice-to-voice a priority over email; especially when issues are sensitive.

 When writing emails, McKinley adults assume good intentions, model our PRIDE Philosophy, and communicate with collaboration and kids-first in mind.
-The school's Civility Policy applies to email communication as well.
+The school's Civility Policy applies to email communication as well as zoom, phone, and in-person communication.